 \subsubsection{Mechanism}

-To meet these requirements, the mechanism verifies block integrity via hash comparison at two lifecycle events in vLLM's block pool. \emph{On cache:} when a prefix block becomes fully computed, a hash digest is computed over its KV-cache tensor data (copied to CPU) across all model layers and stored alongside the block's metadata.
-Because block metadata is registered in the hash map before the GPU tensor write completes, digest computation is deferred until after \texttt{execute\_model()} returns. \emph{On access:} every cache hit triggers recomputation and comparison of the digest; a mismatch evicts the block and forces recomputation from clean model weights (a single prefill pass).
+To meet these requirements, the mechanism verifies block integrity via hash comparison at two lifecycle events in vLLM's block pool. \textbf{On cache:} when a prefix block becomes fully computed, a hash digest is computed over its KV-cache tensor data (copied to CPU) across all model layers and stored with the block's metadata.
+Because block metadata is registered in the hash map before the GPU tensor write completes, digest computation is deferred until after \texttt{execute\_model()} returns. \textbf{On access:} every cache hit recomputes and compares the digest; a mismatch evicts the block and forces recomputation from clean model weights (a single prefill pass).

 The mechanism is activated by an optional flag and comprises approximately 100~lines of new code across five source files in vLLM v1.
-We adopt SHA-256---already present in vLLM's dependency chain---as the digest algorithm.
+We adopt SHA-256 (already present in vLLM's dependency chain) as the digest algorithm.
 Because bit flips alter only a small number of bits rather than arbitrary bytes, cryptographic collision resistance is unnecessary; faster alternatives (xxHash3, BLAKE3) are drop-in replacements.
 The end-to-end overhead is quantified in \cref{sec:countermeasures-overhead}.